 Please see our Events schedule for lectures, seminars and special events sponsored by the Center for Medicine, Health and Society.

-8. Can students do independent study and research in your area?
+6. Can students do independent study, research, and internships in MHS?

-- MHS 296 (Independent Study)is designed for students who wish to conduct research or a directed course of reading under the supervision of a faculty member.
+- MHS 296 (Independent Study) is designed for students who wish to conduct research or a directed course of reading under the supervision of a faculty member.
 The research may include an analysis of primary sources, an analysis of secondary sources, clinical research or laboratory research.
-(Keep in mind that even in the case of clinical or laboratory research, the student’s work must focus on the social and/or cultural dimensions of health and/or health care.)
+(Keep in mind that even in the case of clinical or laboratory research, the student’s work must focus on the social and/or cultural dimensions of health and/or healthcare.)
+Students are required to submit a research product as part of their independent study.
+The content of the product should be negotiated with the faculty supervisor.
+A typical assignment is a research paper including 5 written pages per 1 credit hour.
+To enroll in MHS 296, complete the Independent/Directed study form including the project description, your signature, and the signature of the faculty supervisor to Sheena Adams-Avery in Calhoun 300.
+We will get the signature of the Director or DUGS of MHS.

 MHS graduates go on to do many things.
 Some seek a higher degree in a professional or academic field.
 MHS prepares students for professional training in medicine, nursing, law, management, and public health, and for graduate study in a variety of disciplines, such as anthropology, economics, history, literature, philosophy/ethics, or sociology.
-Since health is such a critical social issue, other students with an MHS degree find that their undergraduate experience offers useful preparation for a variety of careers, including administration, business, journalism, education, government, and social work, as well as the health occupations.
+While the distribution changes from year to year, about half of our students go to medical or nursing school and a quarter go to on to public health school, law school or other graduate school.
+Others go on to careers in hospital administration, healthcare consulting, nonprofits, research, and government.